A Noncommutative Transport Metric and Symmetric Quantum Markov Semigroups as Gradient Flows of the Entropy: The noncommutative transport metric The noncommutative transport metric W

-Note that in the last two example the pseudometric $\W$ does not depend on the choice of the mean $\theta$.
+Note that in the last two examples the transport metric $\W$ does not depend on the choice of the mean $\theta$.
 That is because if $\E$ is strongly local, only the values of $\theta$ on the diagonal matter, and these are already determined by the assumption that $\theta$ can be represented by an operator mean.

+If one is only interested in the commutative case, one might want to relax the condition of operator concavity of $\theta$ to mere concavity.
+In this case, $\theta$ does not necessarily reduce to the identity on the diagonal.
+Metrics of this type (in the strongly local case) were studied in \cite{DNS09,CLSS10}.

 \begin{example} Let $\M$ be a finite-dimensional von Neumann algebra, $\tr$ the normalized trace on $\M$, and $(P_t)$ a quantum Markov semigroup on $\M$.
 Under the assumption that $(P_t)$ satisfies the quantum detailed balance condition, Carlen and Maas \cite{CM17a} defined a \emph{Riemannian} metric on the space $\D_+(\M,\tr)$ of strictly positive density matrices.
 Let us shortly summarize their construction.